litmuschaos/v1-litmus-docs/docs/getstarted.md

 ###  Install Litmus

 Apply the LitmusChaos Operator manifest:

 ```
 kubectl apply -f https://litmuschaos.github.io/litmus/litmus-operator-v1.6.0.yaml
 ```

-The above command install all the CRDs, required service account configuration, and chaos-operator.
+The above command installs all the CRDs, required service account configuration, and chaos-operator.

+**Note**: Ensure that you have the right privileges to install the CRDs & setup cluster-wide RBAC policies (by default, the chaos operator watches for Chaos CRs across namespaces)

 Before you start running a chaos experiment, verify if Litmus is installed correctly.

 **Verify your installation**